 Set up your component repository to use the Python/pip/Flask stack.
 With the Docker Generic scaffolder, developers can create a Dockerfile that allows using Python in connection with the Flask web framework.

-developerpermissions on deployment cluster.
+developerpermissions on the deployment cluster.

-deployerpermission on deployment environment.
+deployerpermission on the deployment environment.

 - Navigate to your application.